Gluten Free Prawn Toast

 - Repeat these steps for the other two slices.

-- Heat 2-3cm of sunflower oil in a heavy based pan, at medium-high temp.
-To check the temp, I tested mine with the crusts first.
-You’re looking for small bubbles to form around the crust… too cool and the bread will end up greasy, too hot and it’ll burn.
+- Heat 2-3cm of sunflower oil in a heavy based pan, at medium-high temp (around 170oC)If you haven’t got a thermometer, To check the temp, test with the crusts first.
+You’re looking for small bubbles to form around the crust. >It shouldn’t go too crazy and brown instantly (if it does it’s too hot).
+Turn the heat down and wait a few mins for it to cool.> If there’s virtually no bubbles at all it’s too cool and the bread will end up greasy so let it get a bit hotter.

 - Carefully lower the prawn toast into the oil, prawn side up.
 Best to cook 1 toast at a time!
 Cook for 1 1/2mins and then flip for a further 1 1/2-2mins on the other side.